Tom-stack3/ticketsFinder/README.md

 # Hermon Tickets Finder
-*ticketsFinder* is a Python script that looks for available tickets for Mount Hermon and sends an alert in Real-Time to all the emails interested.
+*ticketsFinder* is a Python script that looks for available tickets for Mount Hermon and sends alert in Real-Time to all the emails interested.

 ## How it works:
-Upon execution, the script asks for how many minutes the program should be running.
-Then the program asks for the email addresses to send alerts to.
-After giving the needed parameters, the script starts searching for tickets.

 Every fixed amount of seconds, using selenium, the script gets the HTML of the tickets page.
 The HTML is parsed using BeautifulSoup, and the script checks whether there are dates with available tickets.
 If so, the script sends an email to the email addresses specified, to notify about the tickets.
 Afterwards, the script sleeps for a fixed amount of time, and does the same process again.

+All the settings are defined in the [`config.yaml`](./config.yaml) file and can be changed according to your needs.

 ## Setup before run: